johnpevans/python_cybersecurity/README.md

 ## **DRAFT**
 # Udemy: Cyber Security - Python and Web Applications

 This course is taught by Mashrur Hossain and Evgeny Rahman on [Udemy](https://www.udemy.com/course/cyber-security-python-web-applications/).
-It's a good course if you are prepared to go beyond the course material to adapt it to your workflow and setup.
+It's a very good course if you are prepared to go beyond the course material to adapt it to your workflow and setup.
 For instance I didn't use the repl as in the videos, I used Atom and GitBash to run the scripts and I had to figure out why things weren't working which is more of a beneficial exercise as you are learning more than the material provided.
+The course itself has a lot of great tips and tricks woven in and I really recommend taking it.

-The course itself doesn't go into much detail on the actual scripting.
-It kind of just shows you what they do and you have to go off and reconfigure it to your own needs.
 I have a lot of files from the course in *.gitignore* because there are a lot of projects in the tutorials and I wanted to showcase those that made an impact on me and secondly, out of respect for the authors I didn't want to showcase their entire course in my Git repo.
 If you are interested in learning more about those not uploaded go check our their course in the link above.

 ## Requirements
 scapy